-Confused about the different yarn thicknesses? (also known as yarn weight) Don't worry, most of us are, due to the differences in terminology in the UK and US.
+Confused about the different yarn thicknesses?
+Don't worry, most of us are due to the differences in terminology in the UK, US and other countries.
 Don't fret about it just at the moment.
 You won't need to sort that out until you have a pattern you want to follow to make a crochet item and there are plenty of yarn conversion tables on the web.

 So let's get going!

-With your ball of yarn to your left hand side, take hold of the yarn in your right hand a quite a few inches from the end.
-Again take hold of the yarn in your left hand a few inches nearer the ball.
+With your ball of yarn to your left hand side, take hold of the yarn in your right hand a quite a few inches from the end and in your left hand a few inches nearer the ball.
 Cross the yarn right over left to make a loop.

-Next push another loop - taken from the right hand side (nearer the end of the yarn) - under and then through this first loop.
+Next make another loop on the right (nearer the end of the yarn) and insert it under and then through the first loop.

 Tighten the first loop by pulling on the yarn in your left hand.